 John Cage (1912-1992) is one of the most inventive composers in American history.
 Through innovations such as the prepared piano, use of chance operations in composing, and using common transistor radios as instruments, he continually challenged our understanding of music.
 Cage’s lectures and writings are held in equal esteem to his musical compositions.

-The John Cage Collection held in the Music Library of Northwestern University is a major research archive containing correspondence, Notations project scores, and ephemeral materials.
+The John Cage Collection held by the Charles Deering McCormick Library of Special Collections and University Archives is a major research collection containing correspondence, the Notations project scores, and ephemeral materials.
 Additionally, the collection contains a handful of his musical manuscripts including Music of Changes (1951), the first work utilizing the I Ching.
 The collection documents Cage's entire life through primary source materials, has been central to many important publications.